-- K. Designs should be sympathetic to the character setting of nearby historic buildings and the Conservation Area. - L. Windows and doors that form part of the street scene in the centre of the village must respect traditional proportions and styles.
-For example large picture windows are not encouraged and 6 panel wooden doors with fan lights are preferred.
-If porches are provided they should be small and simple in design. - 4.2.19 Tarporley contains a large number of heritage assets.
-The Neighbourhood Plan seeks to protect these assets and promote an overall high quality setting for them, to sustain and enhance their significance for the enjoyment of the local community and visitors alike. - 4.2.20 Following public consultation at Regulation 14 stage, it was suggested by Cheshire West and Chester Council that a further policy should be included to provide more comprehensive support for the historic environment in sustainable development, as well as an holistic approach to heritage issues, covering built heritage assets, below ground or archaeological heritage assets and the historic landscape.
-This should also help to address the archaeological implications of proposed development in the Area of Archaeological Potential in the centre of Tarporley, which is identified in the Cheshire Historic Towns Survey. - 4.2.21 Tarporley's character and local distinctiveness is due as much to the numerous small, repetitive details as it is to individual historic assets.
+- F. Where houses are built in terraces, and in properties with no side access to the rear, designated covered structures should be integrated into designs to support occupiers keeping their recycling bins at the front of their dwellings. - 4.2.17 Tarporley contains a large number of heritage assets.
+The Neighbourhood Plan seeks to protect these assets and promote an overall high quality setting for them, to sustain and enhance their significance for the enjoyment of the local community and visitors alike. - 4.2.18 Following public consultation at Regulation 14 stage, it was suggested by Cheshire West and Chester Council that a further policy should be included to provide more comprehensive support for the historic environment in sustainable development, as well as an holistic approach to heritage issues, covering built heritage assets, below ground or archaeological heritage assets and the historic landscape.
+This should also help to address the archaeological implications of proposed development in the Area of Archaeological Potential in the centre of Tarporley, which is identified in the Cheshire Historic Towns Survey. - 4.2.19 Tarporley's character and local distinctiveness is due as much to the numerous small, repetitive details as it is to individual historic assets.
 The cumulative negative impact of small-scale development, such as extensions, window replacement, etc. can destroy the uniformity and commonality which makes the area more than a collection of individual buildings.
 The Neighbourhood Plan recognises the contribution which small elements make to the character of the area and seeks to protect them.

-Policy TEH4 - Protecting Heritage Assets
+Policy TEH5 - Protecting Heritage Assets

 Designated and non-designated heritage assets enhance local distinctiveness and should be preserved in a manner appropriate to their significance.
-All development should seek to protect and, where possible enhance, both designated and non-designated heritage assets and historic landscape character, and put in place measures to avoid or minimise impact or mitigate damage.
+Development should seek to protect and, where possible enhance, both designated and non-designated heritage assets and historic landscape character, and put in place measures to avoid or minimise impact or mitigate damage.